-We offer TITAN(Travel independence training in Norfolk) training for students who need support with learning to travel independently and who need to build confidence in exploring the outside world.
-Students who require further support with core subjects are offered one to one sessions and interventions when required.
+We offer TITAN (Travel independence training in Norfolk) training for students who need support with learning to travel independently and who need to build confidence in exploring the outside world.
+Students who require further support with core subjects are offered one-to-one sessions and interventions when required.

-As well as the core subjects of English, Maths and Science, students spend time learning Humanities, exploring languages, Design Technology, Art, Performing Arts, Digital Media, Sport, PSHE(Personal, social, health and economic) and Citizenship.
+As well as the core subjects of English, Maths and Science, students spend time learning Humanities, accessing Modern Foreign Languages (e.g. GCSE Italian), Art, Digital Media, Sport, PSHE (Personal, Social, Health and Economic) and Cultural Studies.
 If a student shows particular interest in a subject, we will always aim to facilitate it where possible.

-We have a variety of equipment available to facilitate learning for our students, which includes personal laptops, headphones, noise cancelling ear plugs and overlays to assist students with dyslexia or visual stress.
+We have a variety of equipment available to facilitate learning for our students, which includes personal laptops, noise cancelling headphones and coloured overlays to assist students with dyslexia or visual stress.